 Role of renewable energy in reducing hydroponic system costs and environmental impact.

-Hydroponic systems have a primary limitation in that they depend on energy-intensive processes, such as artificial lighting, nutrient delivery pumps, and climate control systems (Wahyu et al., 2024), (Kim et al., 2024).
-These energy requirements can lead to high operating costs, a potential barrier to the wider implementation of hydroponics, particularly in developing regions (Nazir et al., 2024), (Ahmed et al., 2024).
+Hydroponic systems have a primary limitation in that they depend on energy-intensive processes, such as artificial lighting, nutrient delivery pumps, and climate control systems (Wahyu et al., 2024; Kim et al., 2024).
+These energy requirements can lead to high operating costs, a potential barrier to the wider implementation of hydroponics, particularly in developing regions (Nazir et al., 2024; Ahmed et al., 2024).
 Use of renewable energy sources would be a viable approach to cost reduction, while addressing sustainability concerns (Channa et al., 2025), (Nejatian et al., 2024).
 Use of solar energy is among the most commonly used renewable energy sources in hydroponic farming.
-Abundant solar energy can power grow lights, sensors, and pumps, significantly reducing electric bills (Dewi et al., 2025), (Zhang, Y., et al., 2025).
+Abundant solar energy can power grow lights, sensors, and pumps, significantly reducing electric bills (Dewi et al., 2025; Zhang, Y., et al., 2025).
 Lastly, hybrid systems with solar and wind energy provide reliable electrical service in regions with unpredictable weather conditions are available, as the system would operate (Khandakar et al., 2024), (Alfita et al., 2024).
-From an environmental standpoint, renewable energy integration reduces the carbon footprint of hydroponic systems (Channa et al., 2025), (Bhardwaj et al., 2025).
-Historically, grid electricity has relied on fossil fuels for generation, and one of fossil fuels byproducts is greenhouse gas emissions (Shankar et al., 2024), (Ahmed et al., 2024).
+From an environmental standpoint, renewable energy integration reduces the carbon footprint of hydroponic systems (Channa et al., 2025; Bhardwaj et al., 2025).
+Historically, grid electricity has relied on fossil fuels for generation, and one of fossil fuels is greenhouse gas emissions (Shankar et al., 2024), (Ahmed et al., 2024).
 By replacing or supplementing grid electricity with a clean energy source, hydroponic farms become more sustainable and support global incentives to reduce carbon emissions (Lobo Paes et al., 2025), (Impallomeni et al., 2025).
-This not only increase a farm's ecological credibiltiy, but also its attractiveness to investors, environmental-oriented or not, and policymakers (Nwanojuo et al., 2025), (Kim et al., 2024).
-Renewable energy also does increase the resilience and independence of hydroponic farms beyond emissions and costs (Alfita et al., 2024), (Wahyu et al., 2024).
+This not only increases a farm's ecological credibility, but also its attractiveness to investors, environmental-oriented or not, and policymakers (Nwanojuo et al., 2025), (Kim et al., 2024).
+Renewable energy also increases the resilience and independence of hydroponic farms beyond emissions and costs (Alfita et al., 2024), (Wahyu et al., 2024).

 Objective and Scope of the Review